alicefr/kata-local-ci-setup/README.md

   hosts:
     192.168.122.99
 ```
 This setup syncronize your local kata-containers and tests repo inside the VM.
-Currently, this setup expect to find the kata repos under `$HOME/go/src/github.com/kata-containers`.
+As default, this setup looks for the kata repo in `$HOME/go/src/github.com/kata-containers`.
+If you have the code under under path, you have to change the variable `kata_containers_repo_path` in `env_var.yaml`.

 Prepare and run the Kata CI tests:
 ```bash